Counting points on generic character varieties: Counting points on character varieties

 For ease of notation, define

 Then, we find

-Thus, computing $|\bX^F|$ is reduced to computing the character sums $S_\tau(q)$.\footnote{In obtaining the above formula for $|\bX^F|$, we used the assumption that $S$ is strongly regular, but not the assumption that $S$ is generic.}
+The importance of the above formula is that the sum is over a parameter which does not depend on $q$.
+Moreover, it implies that computing $|\bX^F|$ is reduced to computing the character sums $S_\tau(q)$. \begin{rem} \begin{enumerate} \item[(i)] In obtaining the above formula, we used the assumption that $S$ is strongly regular, but not the assumption that $S$ is generic. \item[(ii)] The above formula holds if $F$ is replaced by $F^m$ for a positive integer $m$. \end{enumerate} \end{rem}